SyncfusionExamples/How-to-integrate-LiteLLM-with-AI-AssistView/README.md

 # How-to-integrate-LiteLLM-with-AI-AssistView
 This demo shows how to integrate LiteLLM with .NET MAUI AI AssistView.

-Introduction
+## Introduction
-Integrating LiteLLM with Syncfusion MAUI AI AssistView empowers developers to deliver intelligent, responsive, and scalable AI-driven experiences in .NET applications.
-This blog provides a clear, customer-focused guide to setting up LiteLLM with AI AssistView, ensuring smooth integration and optimal performance.

-Why LiteLLM with AI AssistView?
+Imagine building a .NET MAUI app where users expect intelligent responses without delays or complexity.
+You want to integrate AI, but managing multiple models and ensuring a seamless, responsive UI can feel overwhelming.
+Enter LiteLLM and Syncfusion® .NET MAUI AI AssistView—a powerful duo that turns complexity into simplicity.
-LiteLLM acts as a lightweight proxy that supports multiple AI models like OpenAI, Azure OpenAI, Anthropic with minimal configuration.
-When combined with AI AssistView, it enables:
+LiteLLM acts as a lightweight proxy for multiple AI models like OpenAI, Azure OpenAI, and Anthropic, requiring minimal configuration.
+Meanwhile, AI AssistView provides an interactive, user-friendly interface for handling queries.
+Together, they enable dynamic, AI-powered experiences across all your app’s supported platforms—delivering scalability, security, and responsiveness without the headaches.
+In this blog, we will guide you through integrating LiteLLM in AI AssistView step by step, ensuring a smooth setup and optimal performance.
+When combined with AI AssistView, LiteLLM enables:
-•	Multi-model flexibility: Switch between AI providers easily.
+•	Multi-model flexibility: Switch between AI providers effortlessly.
 •	Secure API calls: Centralized configuration for keys and endpoints.
 •	Enhanced user experience: Real-time, contextual responses in your MAUI app.
-•	Scalability: Handle multiple requests efficiently.
+•	Scalability: Manage multiple requests efficiently without performance issues.

-Integrating LiteLLM with the .NET MAUI app
+## Integrating LiteLLM with the .NET MAUI app
-Step 1: Install LiteLLM
+### Install LiteLLM

 LiteLLM acts as a middleware for AI models.
 Install it using pip:

 $ pip install litellm
 Verify installation:
   $ litellm --version
-Step 2: Create a configuration file
+### Create a configuration file
 Create a configuraton file: litellm_config.yaml
 Content:
 ---